Explore

 Pet Sematary: Bloodlines review

-Posted : 6 months ago on 16 October 2023 04:02 (A review of Pet Sematary: Bloodlines)
+Posted : 1 year ago on 16 October 2023 04:02 (A review of Pet Sematary: Bloodlines)

 Fantastic prequel with an amazing cast!
 While Gwynne, as the elder Jud in the original, lifts that movie from what it might be otherwise, this latest installment is packed with great actors who shoulder the load equally.
 Creepy as they come and overflowing with foreboding atmosphere!